(3rd LD) New COVID-19 cases stay over 2,000 for 5th straight day amid relaxed virus curbs | Yonhap News Agency

 (3rd LD) New COVID-19 cases stay over 2,000 for 5th straight day amid relaxed virus curbs

+In Seoul, the occupancy rate of hospital beds for coronavirus patients in serious or critical condition reached 76.2 percent Sunday, rekindling worries over a possible shortage.

-Later in the day, health authorities and local governments reported 1,332 new cases from midnight to 6 p.m., down 130 from the same time the previous day.
-The latest tally excludes cases from the country's southeastern port city of Busan, which stopped releasing real-time data.
+As of 6 p.m.
+Sunday, South Korea had reported 1,149 new cases across the country, down 337 from the previous day.
+The figure excluded cases from the southeastern city of Busan, which stopped releasing real-time data.

 julesyi@yna.co.kr